Engagement at Work: Good for Employees, Great for Business

 A common thread for all these aspects of employee engagement is the need for frequent and candid communication among management and employees.
 Internal communications can be initiated by a manager or employee, but it is management’s responsibility to establish a work environment that encourages essential communication to take place.
 We are all wary of excessive memos, meetings and electronic communications, and these can create ‘noise’ that obscures important messages.
 Managers need to moderate the nature and quality of communications to strike an effective balance.

 The Pleasure of Your Company™ (TPOYC) is a subsidiary of Ashbaugh’s Trade Secrets, LLC -- perennially one of the top 5% global distributors of Inscape DiSC assessment tools, courses and software.
-In addition to the full line of Everything DiSC profile and classroom-based products, TPOYC offers classroom and online training courses and tools from Vital Learning, Pfeiffer Training, Anderson-davis, Six Thinking Hats and CRK Interactive.
+In addition to the full line of Everything DiSC profile and classroom-based products, TPOYC offers classroom and online training courses and tools from Vital Learning, Wiley, Inc, Six Thinking Hats and CRK Interactive.

 The Pleasure of Your Company™ (TPOYC) -- Dallas, TX -- (972) 442-9000 Serving Greater Dallas, Houston, San Antonio, Austin and Other U.S. Cities